 Thomas H. Nelson, Jr., Chairman, of Glen Allan, Mississippi, farms with his family a 9,000-acre row crop operation consisting of E G Nelson, Inc.; Nelson-King Farms; Nelson-King Lands, LLC; and Everhope Plantation; producing corn and soybeans.
-His principal occupation is farming.
-Mr. Nelson is owner operator of E G Nelson, Inc., and Nelson-King Farms.
-He serves on the board of Washington County Farm Bureau, which supports and promotes agriculture in Washington County, Mississippi, and has served as chairman of the Board of Trustees of Avon United Methodist Church, a religious organization, for 10 years.
-Mr. Nelson has been a member of First South for over 33 years.
+Mr. Nelson is stockholder and President of E G Nelson, Inc., a family farm, and Nelson - King Lands, a land-owning entity.
+He is partner and manager of Nelson-King Farms, a family farm partnership.
+He serves on the board of Washington County Farm Bureau which supports and promotes agriculture in Washington County, Mississippi, and serves as Chairman of the Board of Trustees of Avon United Methodist Church, a local church.
+Mr. Nelson has been a member of First South for over 34 years.
 His present term as a First South Director expires in 2026.

-Robert Dale Thibodeaux, Vice Chairman, of Midland, Louisiana, is a farmer.
-He has a farming operation with his family consisting of 10,900 acres, including 5,500 acres of rice, 3,200 acres of soybeans, and 2,200 acres of crawfish.
+Robert Dale Thibodeaux, Vice Chairman, of Midland, Louisiana, has a farming operation with his family consisting of 5,500 acres of rice, 3,200 acres of soybeans, and 2,000 acres of crawfish.
 His business interests include Thibodeaux Ag Group, a farming entity; Thibodeaux Bros.
-Farm, a custom farming and equipment leasing company; Thibodeaux Crawfish, LLC, a member of Acadia Processors; and Krewe du Meanger, a social club.
-Mr. Thibodeaux is Secretary and Treasurer for Thibodeaux Bros.
+Farm, a custom farming and equipment leasing company; Thibodeaux Crawfish, LLC, an entity that deals with Crawfish processing; Krewe du Meanger, a social club; Thibodeaux Bros.
 Dryer, a grain drying operation; Thibodeaux Bros.
 Water, a land company; Thibodeaux Bros.
-Trucking, a grain trucking operation; and Thibodeaux Land Company.
-He is a partner in Acadia Processors, a crawfish processing plant.
-Mr. Thibodeaux serves as a board member of Acadia Soil and Water District, which implements conservation practices, and Acadia 5th Ward Port Board, which manages businesses on port property.
+Trucking, a grain trucking operation; and Thibodeaux Land Company, a land company.
+Mr. Thibodeaux serves as a board member of Acadia Soil and Water District which implements conservation practices, and Acadia 5th Ward Port Board which manages businesses on port property.
 He is a member of Southwest Farm Cooperative, an ag supplier; Acadia Rice Growers Association, a rice growers' group; and South Louisiana Rail Facility, an entity that markets and ships rice.
-Mr. Thibodeaux has been a member of First South for over 43 years.
+Mr. Thibodeaux has been a member of First South for over 44 years.
 His present term as a First South Director expires in 2026.

-Adam W. Bass, of Columbia, Mississippi, is a poultry and cattle farmer.
-He has an 8-house poultry farm; a cow/calf operation, consisting of approximately 120 brood cows; and a hay production operation.
-He is owner/manager of Back Forty Farms, LLC.
-Mr. Bass has been a member of First South for over 15 years.
+Adam W. Bass, of Columbia, Mississippi, is a poultry/cattle farmer.
+His operation includes an 8-house poultry farm; a cow/calf operation, consisting of approximately 125 brood cows; and a hay production operation.
+He is owner/manager of Back Forty Farms, LLC, a poultry/cattle farm.
+He is a Director for Pearl River Valley EPA, a rural electric provider.
+Mr. Bass has been a member of First South for over 16 years.
 His present term as a First South Director expires in 2025.

 Barry A. DeFoor, of Falkville, Alabama, is a farmer.
-He has a diversified farming operation consisting of pasture, hay, and timber.
-He owns 2 four-house poultry farms, a cow/calf operation, and produces approximately 500 rolls of hay annually.
+His operation consists of 8 broiler chicken houses, 50 brood cow/calf operation, and timberland totaling 726 acres.
 Mr. DeFoor serves as a director for the Morgan County Farmers Federation, an agricultural advocacy organization.
-He also serves as a member of the AgFirst Legislative Advisory Committee, a Farm Credit advocacy organization.
-Mr. DeFoor has been a member of First South for over 17 years and served as a member of the Regional Advisory and Nominating Committees until he was elected to the First South Board of Directors in 2020.
+He is also a member of the Alabama Cattlemen's Association, a beef promotion organization, and the Alabama Poultry and Egg Association, a poultry and egg promotional organization.
+He also serves as a member of the AgFirst Legislative Advisory Committee.
+Mr. DeFoor has been a member of First South for over 18 years and served as a member of the Regional Advisory and Nominating Committees until he was elected to the First South Board of Directors in 2020.
 His present term on the First South Board expires in 2025.